The-Night-After/Music/README.md

 # Music
-Repository to showcase snippet examples of music that was written for the game, "The Night After".
+Repository to showcase original music album composed specifically for the game, "The Night After".

-"Our Time Together" - Composed for the finale of the game, the track is designed to be a hopeful melancholy.
+"Our Time Together" - Composed for the finale of the game, the track is designed to be a hopeful melancholy, reflecting the polar bear cub's search for its mother.

 https://github.com/user-attachments/assets/07a9d2b6-7417-4c23-9238-8fe261cb7811